awsdocs/amazon-athena-user-guide/doc_source/connect-to-data-source-hive-connecting-athena-to-an-apache-hive-metastore.md

 1. Choose **Connect**\.
 This connects Athena to your Hive metastore catalog\.

    The **Data sources** page shows a list of your connected catalogs, including the catalog that you just connected\.
-All registered catalogs are visible to all users in the same AWS account\.
+All registered catalogs are visible to all users in the same Amazon Web Services account\.
 ![\[The Data sources page shows your connected catalogs.\]](http://docs.aws.amazon.com/athena/latest/ug/images/connect-to-data-source-hive-6.png)

 1. You can now use the **Catalog name** that you specified to reference the Hive metastore in your SQL queries\.
 In your SQL queries, use the following example syntax, replacing `hms-catalog-1` with the catalog name that you specified earlier\.